 Crafting Inner Gold Through the Power of Transformation

-Deprescribing refers to the systematic process of tapering, reducing, or stopping medications that may no longer be beneficial or could be causing harm.
-Initially coined in geriatric medicine, this concept has gained prominence in psychiatry due to increasing awareness of polypharmacy risks and long-term medication side effects.
+Deprescribing is the systematic process of tapering, reducing, or stopping medications that may no longer be beneficial—or could be causing harm.
+While it began as a concept in geriatric (older adult) medicine, it has become increasingly important in psychiatry as awareness grows about polypharmacy risks (being on multiple medications at once) and the mental and physical weight of pill burden.

 -